 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Warwick is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Warwick is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Warwick who work in office and administrative support (15.39%), sales jobs (12.67%), and management occupations (9.77%).
+Overall, Warwick is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Warwick who work in office and administrative support (12.66%), management occupations (11.02%), and sales jobs (9.81%).

 Also of interest is that Warwick has more people living here who work in computers and math than 95% of the places in the US.

 Warwick is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The education level of Warwick citizens is substantially higher than the typical US community, as 33.78% of adults in Warwick have at least a bachelor's degree.

 The per capita income in Warwick in 2018 was $39,653, which is middle income relative to Rhode Island, and wealthy relative to the rest of the US.
 This equates to an annual income of $158,612 for a family of four.
 However, Warwick contains both very wealthy and poor people as well.

 Warwick is a somewhat ethnically-diverse city.
 The people who call Warwick home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Warwick residents report their race to be White, followed by Asian.
 Important ancestries of people in Warwick include Irish, Italian, English, French, and Portuguese.

 The most common language spoken in Warwick is English.
 Other important languages spoken here include Spanish and Portuguese.